addresscloud/terraform-aws-tile-service/examples/quickstart/README.md

 # Quick Start Example

 This folder contains an example of Terraform code that uses the apigateway-tile-service module to deploy an API Gateway instance and S3 bucket as a tile server.
-I'm using the Ordnance Survey [Open Rivers](https://www.ordnancesurvey.co.uk/business-government/products/open-map-rivers) (`oprvrs`) data as an example.

 ## Terraform

-1. Copy the contents of [main.tf]() into your local Terraform workspace and edit with your `<BUCKET>` and `<REGION>` parameters.
+1. Copy the contents of [main.tf](https://github.com/addresscloud/terraform-aws-tile-service/blob/main/examples/quickstart/main.tf) into your local Terraform workspace and edit with your `<BUCKET>` and `<REGION>` parameters.

 1. Run `terraform apply` to create the infrastructure in your AWS account.
 Note the value of the `api_invoke_url` output value.